maegan-porpora/pdsnd_github/README.md

 US_Bikeshare_Data

 ### Description
 This project allows for the exploration of US bikeshare data from three major cities (Washington, New York City and Chicago).
+The project is coded in Python.

 ### Files used
 bikeshare.py